JuliaGraphics/Luxor.jl/docs/src/text.md

 Cairo.jl (and hence Luxor.jl) doesn't support emoji currently. 😢

+Text is rasterized (converted from outlines to pixels) only when you output to the PNG format.
+For SVG formats, text is converted to outlines (curves and lines).
+For PDF and EPS formats, the fonts you use are stored inside the output file ("embedded"), and the text is displayed using that font only when the file is viewed.

+For PNG files, the appearance of fonts when output is controlled to some extent by the operating system.
+For example, on Windows, if ClearType is active, differently-colored pixels are used to display fonts, because of the use of subpixel rendering.
+These colored pixels will be visible in the PNG output.

 ## Text to paths

 `textoutlines(string, position, action)` converts the text into graphic path(s), places them starting at `position`, and applies the `action`.